Culver–Stockton College: Carl Johann Memorial Library

-The college library had been housed in Henderson Hall before discussion began in 1937 about a separate building.
-The Great Depression and looming war slowed money raising, but $23,000 was raised before World War II broke out.
-In 1947 the need for a separate library/classroom building became acute.
-Six faculty houses were razed to make room for the new building.
+The college library had been housed in Henderson Hall until 1947, when the need for a separate library/classroom building became acute.
 The building was named after Carl Johann, an important early college president.
 The original building housed the bookstore/soda fountain, a projection room, a phonograph room, and a museum in the basement.
 The second floor was used for administrative offices and classrooms.
 The library and the headquarters of the Disciples of Christ Historical Society were on the third floor.
 Administrative offices were moved back to Henderson after renovations were completed, and offices in Johann were remodeled for faculty.
-Wings added in 1965 were initially to be funded using a federal grant under the Higher Education Facilities Act of 1963.
-After the grant was approved the Board of Trustees realized that complying with government regulations would add $50,000 to the cost of the building and prohibit the teaching of religion classes in the new wings.
-The board turned down the grant.
-It was a newsworthy act.
-As word got out many newspapers and individuals praised the college's independence.
-One of the wings housed science classrooms, offices, and labs.
-The other wing housed general classrooms, offices and additional library study space on the third floor.
-In 2002 the science department was moved to its own building.
-In 2012, "The Lab," a coffeehouse and gathering spot, was constructed in the area that used to house a science lab.

 Ellison A. Poulton Memorial Stadium

 The Ellison A. Poulton Memorial Stadium was dedicated at Homecoming in 1953 to Ellison A. Poulton, a Canton native.
 While a student at Culver–Stockton, he played on the football team.
 He graduated from Culver–Stockton in 1919 and Harvard Law School in 1922.
 When Poulton died in 1945, he left an unrestricted bequest of $200,000.
 Culver-Stockton officials announced in 1946 that a science hall would be named after Poulton, but four years later, school officials no longer felt a science building was needed.
 Instead, the football stadium was named after him.
 The first football game was played in Poulton Stadium on Sept.
 18, 1948, when Monmouth College defeated the Wildcats 12–6.
-The stadium wasn't dedicated until the centennial homecoming on Oct.
-17, 1953.
+The stadium was not dedicated until the centennial homecoming on October 17, 1953.
 Roy D. Wilcox Memorial Pressbox, named in honor of a C-SC alum, was added in 2003, replacing the original one-room press box built in 1953.
 It contains several rooms, including separate rooms for each coaching staff, a media room, a room for game-day personnel, a private room for special guests and a VIP room on the upper level.